jillesvangurp/es-kotlin-client/README.md

         this["tokenizer"] = "lowercase"
       }
     }
-    mappings {
+    // the mapping DSL is a bit more fully featured mappings {
       // mappings DSL, most common field types are supported text("name") {
+        fields {
+          // lets also add name.raw field
+          keyword("raw")
-        // use a sub field name.autocomplete for auto complete fields {
+          // and a name.autocomplete field for auto complete text("autocomplete") {
-          text("autocomplete") {
             analyzer = "autocomplete"
             searchAnalyzer = "autocomplete_search"